 Second, the encryption technology used to secure the system is likely to be what we refer to as “low-assurance”, where the encryption keys remain with the service provider.

-The unearthing of these vulnerabilities in OpenPGP and S/MIME standards for email encryption demonstrates that email is not a suitable channel for exchanging sensitive or high-value data.
-If you need to share a sensitive or confidential document with someone, use a secure file sharing platform that uses end-to-end encryption.
+The unearthing of these vulnerabilities in OpenPGP and S/MIME standards for email encryption demonstrates that email is not a suitable channel for exchanging sensitive or high-value documents in the form of attachments.
+If you need to share a confidential file or document with someone, use a secure file sharing platform that uses end-to-end encryption.

 Look for a solution that has been designed with maximum file security in mind.
 Something that offers 100% control over data sovereignty and doesn’t act as a barrier to effective collaboration.